Silence On The Sidelines: An MLB Insider's 'Manifesto' On Youth Sports

 DAVE DAVIES, HOST:

+But Matheny's almost as well-known for a code of behavior he wrote after he retired as a player from the big leagues and agreed to coach his son's youth baseball team.
+The rules were for the parents, who, Matheny says, are the biggest problem in youth sports.

-We asked Matheny to come in and talk to us about kids and parents in youth sports, his playing career, what it's like to manage in the big leagues and about his book, "The Matheny Manifesto: A Young Manager's Views On Success In Sports And Life."
+We asked Matheny to come in last year and talk about kids and parents in youth sports, his playing career, what it's like to manage in the big leagues and about his book, "The Matheny Manifesto: A Young Manager's Views On Success In Sports And Life."
+It's now out in paperback.

-MIKE MATHENY: Well, we went overboard, and we asked the parents not to do anything.
-It was almost a trial run.
-And I knew it was going to be a stretch because, you know, a lot of the time, your social structures kind of revolved around what's going on with your kids and their sports, and it becomes your social group.
-And it almost - at times, part of the problem is it defines you in who you are by how well your kids play in youth sports.
+MIKE MATHENY: At times, part of the problem is it defines you and who you are by how well your kids play in youth sports.

 And so we just asked the parents to step away from that and really just be a silent source of encouragement.
 And we would give them some things to work on because it's very, very important what they're doing at home and just playing some catch and going out and having a good time.
-We encouraged them to take their kids to go get some ice cream after a game, even when we lost.
 But mostly, during the game, do whatever you could just to take yourself out of the picture.
 The kids don't necessarily need you to be yelling words of encouragement at the top of your lungs.

 DAVIES: And when your parent is shouting the encouraging thing like, come on Johnny (ph), you can do it, you're saying that actually - they got enough pressure that they put on themselves.